skip to main content

 Looking for an architect?
 It’s important to look at more than photographs of their portfolio and reviews from potential architects’ previous clients.

 To find the right architect for your project and start your relationship on the right foot, you’ll also need to look at the needs of your household, be able to articulate your expectations and share your budget.
+Always check that a prospective architect is properly qualified with a university degree and check they are registered as an architect in your state.

 In the article below, an architect reveals what else to look out for, including important questions to ask before signing a contract.